vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

     <span class="hotline">**TN TCU** -> **TN ADC**</span>: "ASY01, Assigned Heading Right 030, unrestricted"
     <span class="hotline">**TN ADC** -> **TN TCU**</span>: "Assigned Heading Heading Right 030, ASY01"

-The Standard Assignable level from TN ADC to TN TCU is the lower of `F180` or the RFL.
+The Standard Assignable level from TN ADC to TN TCU is the lower of `F180` or the `RFL`.

 ### TRT(TRS)
 When TN TCU is offline, coordination is not required between TN ADC and TRT(TRS).
 Aircraft entering TRT(TRS) airspace shall be handed off, and instructed to contact TRT(TRS) for onwards clearance.